-The Search Committee will want to contact (usually by phone) references supplied by the candidates.
+The Search Committee contacts references supplied by the candidates (usually by phone).
 If references are approached in a friendly, non-threatening manner the information gleaned is generally invaluable.
-In checking references attention should be given to information that seems ambiguous or incomplete and a follow up done, perhaps with persons suggested in the initial contact.
-The Episcopal Church is sufficiently networked to almost insure that people you trust know people who will have experienced ministry with some of the candidates under consideration.
+In checking references, attention should be given to information that seems ambiguous or incomplete and a follow up done, perhaps with persons suggested in the initial contact.
+The Episcopal Church is sufficiently networked to almost ensure that people you trust know people who will have experienced ministry with some of the candidates under consideration.
 Take advantage of this informal network.